alja/Fireworks2/README.md

 1. Supported systems

     + cmsShow server is supported on Linix operating systems.
-    + event display client is web browser on any ooperating system.
-Most test during developement are done in Chrome browser
+    + event display client is web browser on any operating system.
+Most test during development are done in Chrome browser

 2. Local run